mitre/emasser/lib/emasser/help/approvalCac_post_mapper.md

 -------------------------------------------------------------------------------------------------
 systemId          Integer    [Required] Unique system identifier controlAcronym    String     [Required] Control acronym associated with the POA&M Item.
-NIST SP 800-53 Revision 4 defined. complianceStatus  String     [Read-Only] Compliance status of the control. currentStageName  String     [Read-Only] Current role. currentStage      Integer    [Read-Only] Current step in the Control Approval Chain. totalStages       Integer    [Read-Only] Total number of steps in Control Approval Chain. comments*         String     [Conditional] Comments related to package approval chain.
+NIST SP 800-53 Revision 4 defined.

+comments*         String     [Conditional] Comments related to package approval chain.
 10,000 Characters.

 *Comments are not a required field at the first role of the CAC but are required at the second role of the CAC.
 Comments cannot exceed 10,000 characters.

+POST requests will only yield successful results if the Security Control is at the first stage of the CAC.
+If the control is not at the first stage, an error will be returned

 Example:

-bundle exec exe/emasser post cac add --systemId [value] --controlAcronym [value] --comments [value]
+bundle exec exe/emasser post pac add [-s, --systemId] <value> [-a, --controlAcronym] <value> [-c, --comments] <value>